nam170201/introduction-to-python-for-computational-science-and-engineering/book/03-data-types-structures.md

 a = [123, 'duck', -42, 17, 0, 'elephant']
 ```

 In Python a list is an object.
-It is therefor possible for a list to contain other lists (because a list keeps a sequence of objects):
+It is therefore possible for a list to contain other lists (because a list keeps a sequence of objects):

 ```{code-cell} ipython3
 ---